customers and associates.

 If you want to opt of receiving online behavioural advertising, this does not mean that you will no longer receive advertising when you are using our sites, it just means that the advertising you see will not be customised for you.

 Sometimes we also use Google Adwords Remarketing and Similar Audiences, LinkedIn Matched Audiences and Facebook Lookalike Audiences services to advertise on third party websites (including Google, LinkedIn and Facebook advertising networks) to previous visitors to our site or users with similar interests.
-It could mean that we advertise to previous visitors who haven’t completed a task on our site, for example, using the contact name to make an enquiry, or users with interests like our previous visitors.
+It could mean that we advertise to previous visitors who have not completed a task on our site, for example, using the contact name to make an enquiry, or users with interests like our previous visitors.

 It you wish to opt out of Google Remarketing or Similar Audiences, you can do so by visiting Google Ads Settings here: support.google.com/ads/?????/2662922?hl=en-GB.

 If you want to opt out of receiving online behavioural advertising (OBA), this does not mean that you will no longer receive advertising when you are using our sites.
 It just means that the advertising you see will not be customised for you.
-If you would like more information about OBA and how to opt out of it, please visit: http://www.youronlinechoices.com/uk/or optout.networkadvertising.org.
+If you would like more information about OBA and how to opt out of it, please visit: https://www.youronlinechoices.com/uk or optout.networkadvertising.org.

 Advertising on mobile devices may require the collection and sharing of the unique device ID with companies who purchase advertising space on the mobile application.